yuki19925/asignment/README.md

 # asignment
 First of all,Thank CTW for giving me the opportunity to try to make an API.
+It is my first time use Docker ,and i don't it is currect or not.
 It was challenging and fun.
 I already do my best.
            write by Tinny